Georgia Abortion Statistics

 To read abortion stories from Georgia, visit: Abortion Stories (Georgia)

-The Centers for Disease Control (CDC) reports that 30,673 abortions took place in Georgia during 2013.
+The Centers for Disease Control (CDC) reports that 31,009 abortions took place in Georgia during 2015.
+This number includes abortions performed on out-of-state residents but does not include abortions performed on Georgia residents in other states.
 The table below compares Georgia abortion totals by year.

 *U.S. averages are limited to reporting districts.